1998–99 Manchester United F.C. season: FA Cup

+The FA Cup is the primary knockout cup competition in England, with each round consisting of a single match.
+The opponent, and the venue of the match before the semi-finals, were drawn randomly before each match.
+If a match is drawn, it would be replayed, typically at the venue of the away club of the first game.
+Premier League clubs are given a bye to the Third Round.

-Despite receiving a home draw in each of their first four rounds (Third to Sixth), United were paired against difficult opponents throughout the competition.
+Despite receiving a home draw in each of their first four rounds, United were paired against difficult opponents throughout the competition.
 En route to the final they defeated four Premier League teams: Middlesbrough, Liverpool, Chelsea and Arsenal.
-The only team from outside the top flight that United played in the competition was Fulham, who at the time played in the Second Division, the third tier of English football, but even they were not considered pushovers, having claimed shock wins over Southampton and Aston Villa in the previous rounds.
+The only team from outside the top flight that United played in the competition was Fulham, who at the time played in the Second Division, the third tier of English football, although they claimed wins over Premier League sides Southampton and Aston Villa in the previous rounds.

-In the third round, United were drawn against Middlesbrough, who had recently beaten them in the league.
+In the Third Round, United were drawn against Middlesbrough, who had beaten them in the league less than a month prior.
 Andy Townsend gave Middlesbrough the lead early in the second half, but goals from Cole, Irwin and Giggs gave United a 3–1 victory.
 United faced Liverpool at home in the following round, where the visitors took the lead from a Michael Owen header inside three minutes.
 In spite of creating plenty of goalscoring chances, the team failed to equalise until the 86th minute, when Yorke scored after a Beckham free kick was headed into his path by Cole inside the six-yard box.
 In the second minute of stoppage time, Solskjær hit a shot through the legs of Liverpool defender Jamie Carragher that beat goalkeeper David James at his near post to give United the win.

-Cole scored the winner against Fulham on Valentine's Day to set up a quarter-final clash at home to Chelsea.
-Although there were no goals, Paul Scholes and Roberto Di Matteo were both sent off and missed the replay three days later at Stamford Bridge.
-Yorke kept up his ever-improving goalscoring record, scoring two goals against the Blues on 10 March.
+In the Fifth Round, Cole scored the only goal of the match in the 25th minute against Fulham to set up a quarter-final clash at home to Chelsea.
+Although there were no goals, Scholes and Roberto Di Matteo were both sent off in the Sixth Round and missed the replay three days later at Stamford Bridge.
+Yorke scored two goals against the Blues in the replay, scoring United's 100th goal of the season.